ludwigschubert/master-application-stanford/README.md

 “Dog!” exclaimed the 6 year old boy at the whiteboard proudly, while carefully drawing the Chinese character “犬”.
 There was a round of applause in the psychiatrist’s child practice, as the learning disabled child completed the exercise without a mistake.
 Having developed the serious game he used for preparation, I was immensely proud.
 While I realized at that point that I had created a fun way for children to study basic phoneme–grapheme associations, I was not aware of the entire discipline behind designing software for humans.
 I have since completed my computer science bachelor, soaking up every class on human computer interaction, information visualization and user interfaces my study programs offer in the process.
 Thus I now know many of the theories, rules, and models created to formalize this process.
 But seeing a design’s success, seeing it help users accomplish what they could not accomplish before—that is still my biggest motivation.

-Once I could enroll full time at TUM, I was drawn to courses such as Software Engineering, 2D User Interface Design, and a Mobile Applications Programming Lab in which I collaborated on the above-mentioned serious game “weMakeWords”.
-The resulting game was presented at our project partner’s child psychology practice, multiple fairs, and finally published in a paper, which I presented during OOPSLA at SPLASH in Portland.
-[Demmel2011]

 ## Past Research & Coursework

 At TUM, I was drawn to courses such as Software Engineering, 2D User Interface Design, and a Mobile Applications Programming Lab in which I collaborated on the above-mentioned serious game “weMakeWords”.
 The resulting game was presented at our project partner’s child psychology practice, multiple fairs, and finally published in a paper, which I presented during OOPSLA at SPLASH in Portland.
 [Demmel2011]